← All AI Agents & Tool Use modules

 4. Observe — read the result of that action, and feed it back into the next "perceive."

-The magic is the feedback: because each observation flows into the next decision, the agent adapts.
+The crucial element is the feedback loop: because each observation flows into the next decision, the agent adapts.
 It is not running a fixed script — it is reacting, step by step, to a world it cannot fully see ahead of time.

 Below is the simplest possible agent.
 It has one goal — guess a hidden number between 1 and 100 — and one move: guess a number and get told "too high," "too low," or "correct."
 Watch how it perceives the range it knows, decides on the middle, acts, and observes the answer narrowing the range.
 Press Step to walk one perceive–decide–act–observe cycle at a time, or Run to let it finish.